 - Site Oiling Analysis helps you visualize how a location of concern would likely be oiled by a spill at a given location.

 - Threat Zone Analysis helps to answer: Where might a spill occur that could threaten a particular location of concern?

 How TAP Works

-You use TAP to see the probability that any oil spill will reach a specific segment of shoreline.
+TAP is used to estimate the probability that an oil spill from a likely source will reach a specific segment of shoreline.
 TAP analyzes statistics from potential spill trajectories generated by the NOAA OR&R oil spill trajectory model, GNOME (General NOAA Operational Modeling Environment).
 This model predicts how an oil spill will spread and move within a local area.
 It takes into account: